 Horse Riding Dangers

 Horse riding is a popular and common activity, though the total number of people participating in the sport are not large compared to other activities.
-As we will see in statistics later in this article, horse riding also carries a much higher than average number of accidents and injuries.
-Horse riding injury types range from sprain, strains, and soft tissue injuries through to serious injuries to the head, brain, or spine.
+As we will see in statistics later in this article, horse riding also carries a much higher than the average number of accidents and injuries.
+Horse riding injury types range from a sprain, strains, and soft tissue injuries through to serious injuries to the head, brain, or spine.
 Each year there are approximately 10 fatal horse riding accidents.